andy327/play-elevators/README.md

 $ http localhost:9000/move?"name=bob&floor=15"
 ```

-You can check on the location of your passengers, or the status of the dispatch system itself using the `location` and `status` commands.
+You can check on the location of your passengers or the status of the dispatch system itself using the `location` and `status` commands.

 ```
 $ http localhost:9000/location?name=bob